Narayon Chandra Chanda: Early life

-Chanda was born on 12 March 1945 in Dumuria Upazila of Khulna district.
+Mr. Chanda was born on 12 March 1945 in Dumuria Upazila of Khulna district.

+Education

+He studied at Banda High School and Dumuria NGC & NCK High School, and then completed his HSC at Govt.
+Brajal (BL) College, Khulna.
+Then Mr. Chanda obtained BA (Honours) and MA in Political Science from the University of Rajshahi in 1966 and 1967 respectively.
+Afterwards he completed Bachelor of Education as well.

 Career

+Mr. Chanda joined as the Headmaster of Shahos-Noakati High School in Dumuria, Khulna in 1967.
+Then since 1973 till 2005 he had served as the Headmaster of Dumuria NGC & NCK (Minister for Fisheries and Livestocks) Pilot High School, which was established in 1924.

-Chanda was elected chairman of Bhandarpara Union Parishad of Dumuria upazila in the first union council election of Bangladesh.
-He had been elected Chairman for six consecutive times.
-He was elected a Member of Parliament in the Dumuria-Fultala (Khulna-5) constituency in the by-elections held on 27 December 2000 after the death of the then Health Minister Salahuddin Yusuf.
-He was again elected a Member of Parliament in the ninth parliamentary election of 2008.
-He was elected unopposed for the third time in the 10th parliamentary election in 2014, which the opposition boycotted citing unfair conditions for the election.
-He got the office of State Minister of Fisheries and Live stocks in this term and later in 2018 he was preceded by Mohammad Sayedul Haque and got the office of Ministry of Fisheries and live stocks.
+He was elected the chairman of Bhandarpara Union Council in Dumuria upazila in the first union council elections of Bangladesh.
+He had been elected Chairman for six consecutive terms until he became an MP.

+Mr. Chanda was elected a Member of Parliament from the Dumuria-Fultala-Gilatola Cantonment (Khulna-5) constituency in the by-elections held on 27 December 2000 after the death of the then Health Minister Salahuddin Yusuf.
+He was again elected a Member of Parliament in the 9th parliamentary election of 2008.
+Then Mr Chanda was further elected in the 10th, 11th and 12th parliamentary elections respectively in January 2014, December 2018, and January 2024.
+He was sworn in as the State Minister for Fisheries and Livestock in Bangladesh on January 12, 2014.
+Later served as the Minister of Fisheries and Livestock from January 2018.
+Afterwards Mr. Chanda was assigned to the position of the Minister of Land in January 2024.
+As Land Minister, he has worked on the Land Zoning Project and the Bangladesh Digital Survey Program, aiming for smart land management.

-Following the fall of the Sheikh Hasina led Awami League government, Chanda was detained by the Border Guard Bangladesh in Jhenaidah while allegedly fleeing to India.
+Following the fall of the Sheikh Hasina led Awami League government, Mr. Chanda was detained by the Border Guard Bangladesh on 6 October 2024 in Jhenaidah while allegedly fleeing to India.

-Personal life

-Chanda's son, Abhijit Chandra Chanda, died in January 2020 after committing suicide.